VPG15/Emigration-from-Romania-1990-2024-Personal-Project/README.md

     Destination Analysis: Identification of Italy, Germany, and Spain as top destinations.

     Spatial Distribution: A map showing emigration intensity by county.

+**Other repository content**

+-Permanent Emigration from Romania 1990-2024.twbx: The Tableau source file (Packaged Workbook) containing both the data and the visualization.
+-VladPIRVAN_CV_dashboard.png: Picture of the dashboard